ABOUT THE CITY OF DALLAS PUBLIC ART COLLECTION

 How does Public Art happen?

-Public Art happens when the City of Dallas issues bonds to fund capital improvements.
-The Percent for Art ordinance provides from 0.75% to 1.5% of eligible capital improvement project costs to commission works of art for the project site.
+The City of Dallas has a percent for art ordinance.
+When the City issues bonds to fund capital improvements up to 1.5% of eligible capital improvement project costs are committed to the commission works of art for locations at or near the capital improvement site.

-A public call for artists is issued through the Office of Cultural Affairs and a panel is assembled to review the submitted artist proposals.
+A call for artists is issued through the Office of Cultural Affairs and a selection panel is assembled to review the submitted artist proposals.
 The panel is comprised of representatives from the neighborhood in which the artwork will be located, artists or design professionals, the project architect or engineer, the City of Dallas project manager and Public Art department staff.
-After a two-stage review process, the panel forwards recommendations for review to the Public Art Committee.
+After a review of eligible artist candidates, the panel forwards recommendations for review to the Public Art Committee.
 Public Art Committee members, who are arts professionals, artists, architects or engineers, review the selection panel suggestion and forward their recommendation to the Cultural Affairs Commission.
 The Cultural Affairs Commission members review the recommendation.

-If recommended for approval, projects costing more than $25,000 are forwarded to the City Council for review and approval.
-For projects costing less than $25,000, the Cultural Affairs Commission recommends approval or rejection of the proposal.
+If recommended for approval, projects larger than $50,000 are forwarded to the City Council for review and approval.
+For projects costing less than $50,000, the Cultural Affairs Commission recommends approval or rejection of the proposal.
 Public Art staff works with the artists, City of Dallas Project Managers, and additional Client Project Managers (where applicable) through the design, installation, completion and dedication of the project.

 Donations, Gifts, and Loans